openvinotoolkit/openvino/docs/install_guides/installing-openvino-brew.md

 With the OpenVINO™ 2022.3 release, you can install OpenVINO Runtime on macOS and Linux via [Homebrew](https://brew.sh/).

-> **NOTE**: Only CPU is supported for inference with OpenVINO that is installed via HomeBrew.
+> **NOTE**: Only CPU is supported for inference if you install OpenVINO via HomeBrew.

 Installing OpenVINO Runtime from Homebrew is recommended for C++ developers.
 If you are working with Python, the PyPI package has everything needed for Python development and deployment on CPU and GPUs.
 Visit the [Install OpenVINO from PyPI](installing-openvino-pip.md) page for instructions on how to install OpenVINO Runtime for Python using PyPI.